US States by Unemployment Rate, 2026

 The highest-rate group is geographically mixed

-The Top 20 includes states from every major Census region.
-This weakens any simple regional explanation and points instead to a mix of local industry structure, public-sector exposure, migration, labor-force growth and state-specific hiring momentum.
+The Top 20 includes states from every major Census region, which points to a mix of local industry structure, public-sector exposure, migration, labor-force growth and state-specific hiring momentum.

 Large states dominate the unemployed count, not always the rate

 California, Texas, Florida and New York account for very large numbers of unemployed people because their labor forces are large.
-But the unemployment rate adjusts for labor-force size, which is why smaller jurisdictions can rank near the top when a smaller labor market weakens.
+The rate adjusts for labor-force size, which is why smaller jurisdictions can rank near the top when a smaller labor market weakens.

-A low unemployment rate can reflect strong hiring, but it can also reflect a tight labor supply, slower population growth or fewer available workers.
-For wage pressure, business expansion and migration analysis, the unemployment rate should be read with labor-force participation, job openings and wage data.
+A low unemployment rate can reflect strong hiring, but it can also reflect tight labor supply, slower population growth or fewer available workers.
+For wage pressure and business expansion analysis, the rate should be read with participation, job openings and wage data.

 What state unemployment rates mean for workers, employers and policy